 Only got one banana?
 Make this fabulous one banana banana bread!

-Tips for the perfect banana bread
+the essentials of perfect banana bread

 - Don’t over mix your batter.
 Blend it just until everything is combined.

-- Use a heavy duty aluminum loaf pan.
-I don’t like glass or dark coated pans, which tend to cook too quickly or unevenly.
+- I don’t like glass or dark coated pans, which tend to cook too quickly or unevenly.

 - Line your loaf pan with a long sheet of parchment paper so you can lift the cooked bread out for cooling and neater slicing.

-- Invest in an inexpensive oven thermometer so you can be sure of your oven temperature.
-A few degrees either way can make a big difference in the success of your banana bread.
+- A few degrees either way can make a big difference in the success of your banana bread.

 - Banana bread freezes well, just cool it completely before wrapping.
 I like to double wrap my bread, first in plastic or foil, and then in a sturdy zip lock freezer bag.